kghose/technic-models/helicopter-controls/Readme.md

 In short, each blade of a helicopter rotor acts like a wing, generating lift as it sweeps through the air, pulling up the aircraft.

-By changing the pitch of all blades by the same amount we can increase or decrease vertical thrust, moving the helicopter up or down.
+By changing the pitch of all blades by the same amount we can change the **amount** of thrust, moving the helicopter vertically.
 This is called the **collective**.

-By setting the pitch of each blade differently we can change the direction of the thrust, moving the helicopter horizontally.
+By setting the pitch of each blade differently we can change the **direction** of thrust, moving the helicopter horizontally.
 This is called the **cyclic**

-> NOTE: Gyroscopic Precession
+> **NOTE: Gyroscopic Precession**
+>
 > The thrust on the rotor acts on the helicopter with a 90 degree lag.
+See [this
-> See this video for an explanation: https://www.youtube.com/watch?v=MH1emIx5Ubs .
+> video](https://www.youtube.com/watch?v=MH1emIx5Ubs) for an explanation.
-> For this reason the input from the cyclic stick has to be phase shifted by 90
+> Therefore, the input from the cyclic stick has to be phase-shifted by 90
 > degrees.
 More on this later.

 There are two interesting problems here: